parse-community/Parse-SDK-Android/README.md

 Results can be found in `Parse/build/reports/`

 ## How Do I Contribute?
 We want to make contributing to this project as easy and transparent as possible.
-Please refer to the [Contribution Guidelines](contributing).
+Please refer to the [Contribution Guidelines][contributing].

 ## Other Parse Projects